3 Tips to Make Your E-Commerce Store Accessible

 If the text is large (WCAG defines large text as text that is 18pt and larger, or 14pt and larger if it is bold), the contrast requirement is reduced to 3:1.

 Here are a few other best practices to keep in mind:

-- Avoid communicating messages through color differentiation.
-For example, when a user accidentally misses a required form fill or inputs incorrect data during the checkout process, the border of that individual form fill typically turns red to indicate an error.
-In this scenario, users with protanopia (red-green color blindness) would not be able to visualize a red error cue.
-Include a symbol, such as an exclamation point, in front of an error message or add “required” in the label for mandatory form fields.
+- Avoid using color to communicate messages: Websites commonly use red and green highlights to indicate success or failure.
+For example, if a user misses a required field or enters incorrect data during the checkout process, the border of that field typically turns red to indicate an error.
+Unfortunately, this is not accessible to people who use screen readers or users with protanopia (red-green color blindness).
+Instead, consider using a symbol (such as an exclamation point) in front of an error message or add “required” inside the field label for required fields.

 Here are a few best practices for writing video captions:

-- Proofread to correct mistakes in auto-generated captions.
-There are multiple programs that can automate captions for your videos, but they are not perfect and often mix up words.
-Proofing your video captions with human eyes and ears can help catch those mistakes.
+- Proofread auto-generated captions: There are plenty of tools that can automate captions for your videos, but they aren’t perfect and often mix up words.
+Proofing your captions with human eyes and ears can help catch those mistakes.

-- Synchronize captions so they appear on screen as close as possible to when they are said in the video.
-Bad timing might display words that are not relevant to what is happening in the video.
+- Synchronize captions: Make sure your captions and subtitles appear on screen as close as possible to when they are said in the video.
+Many people who are deaf have some hearing — and poor timing can be jarring.

-- Check caption placement to make sure your captions aren’t interfering with other important visual elements in your videos.
+- Check caption placement: Make sure your captions don’t interfere with important visual elements on the screen.

-- Provide simple access to make it easy for individuals to find the caption controls for your videos.
-Make sure the controls to toggle captions on or off are clearly labeled and in a place that is easy to see.
+- Provide simple access: Make it easy for people to find the caption controls for your videos.
+Make sure the controls to toggle captions on/off are clearly labeled and easy to see.